simeononsecurity/simeononsecurity.ch/content/articles/what-is-system-administration/index.en.md

 ## Conclusion

-In conclusion, **system administration is a critical field within IT** that is responsible for the management and maintenance of computer systems, servers, and networks. **System administrators need to have a diverse set of skills**, including knowledge of operating systems, hardware and software administration, virtualization, and security. **The field of system administration is rapidly evolving**, and new technologies, such as cloud platforms, IaaS, SaaS, and HaaS, are becoming increasingly popular.
+Wrapping up, **system administration is a critical field within IT** that is responsible for the management and maintenance of computer systems, servers, and networks. **System administrators need to have a diverse set of skills**, including knowledge of operating systems, hardware and software administration, virtualization, and security. **The field of system administration is rapidly evolving**, and new technologies, such as cloud platforms, IaaS, SaaS, and HaaS, are becoming increasingly popular.